mchaffee1/covid-analyzer/README.md

 This server loads the CSV files kindly provided by the New York Times here: https://github.com/nytimes/covid-19-data

-At present there's no autofetch/autoload capabilities; one must update the file(s) in Sources/App/Resources before run/deploy.  :-/
+At present there's no autofetch/autoload capabilities; one must update the file(s) in `Sources/App/Resources` before run/deploy.  :-/

 This project should be pretty clean and self-contained; hopefully one need only run `vapor build --run` or `vapor xcode` to have something to work with.

-At present the thing provides NYT data by location/date for:
+At present the service provides NYT data by location/date for:
 - cases
 - deaths

 plus derived values for
 - new cases
 - 7-day average of new cases

 Obviously there's lots more to do but I feel like this is off to a decent start.
+Planned enhancements include:
+- auto-fetch NYT data
+- Include population by state (possibly by county? feels ambitious) for e.g. cases/100k metrics and the like
+- Dockerization/Productionization
+- General beautification

 PRs are super-welcome!